 How I Tested

 To ascertain that I suggest only the finest audio interfaces for Mac, I executed comprehensive testing by employing a stringent methodology.
 My assessment of sound quality involved measuring noise levels using an XLR dummy load to ensure accurate and reliable results.
 I also evaluated build quality, considering factors such as the material feel, knob grip, and button firmness to determine the durability and usability of each interface.
+All reviewed audio interfaces have been tested for usability, sound quality, and performance by real-world musicians.

 These comprehensive tests allowed me to identify the best audio interfaces for Mac, ensuring that the recommendations are based on solid performance and user experience 👌.